 How To Get To And From The Airport In Havana

-While Havana airport can be quite confusing for first-time visitors, there is a range of options available for getting to/from the airport to the city centre.
-The choice you make will depend on your budget and your confidence as a traveller as some are more adventurous than others.
+While Havana airport can be quite confusing for first-time visitors, there is a range of options available for getting to/from the airport to the city center.
+The choice you make will depend on your budget and your confidence as a traveler as some are more adventurous than others.

-Officially speaking, there isn’t an airport shuttle service that you can book upon arrival into Cuba, but there is the option to book an airport shuttle into the centre of Havana before you arrive.
-This can be done online via Get Your Guide (organised by Nexus) and costs $20 for door-to-door service.
-This is ideal for those who want a relatively cheap option, in a safe, comfortable, air-conditioned minibus but please be aware that the service can take a long time to reach the centre as it will drop various people off along the way.
+Officially speaking, there isn’t an airport shuttle service that you can book upon arrival in Cuba, but there is the option to book an airport shuttle into the center of Havana before you arrive.
+This is ideal for those who want a relatively cheap option, in a safe, comfortable, air-conditioned minibus but please be aware that the service can take a long time to reach the center as it will drop various people off along the way.

 Tourist cabs are the yellow and black taxis available and will cost around $30/30 CUC while the Almendron taxis (i.e. the stylish 1950s classic cars) can seat more passengers so tend to cost around $50/50 CUC.
 This cost could be shared by fellow passengers if you’re willing to split the fare.